-Congolese Mukwege, Iraq's Murad win 2018 Nobel Peace Prize
+Congolese doctor, Yazidi activist win Nobel Peace Prize for combating sexual violence

 Murad was 21-years-old in 2014 when Islamic State militants attacked the village where she had grown up in northern Iraq.
 The militants killed those who refused to convert to Islam, including six of her brothers and her mother.

-Murad, along with many of the other young women in her village, was taken into captivity by the militants, and sold repeatedly for sex as part of Islamic State’s slave trade.
+Along with many of the other young women in her village, she was taken into captivity by the militants, and sold repeatedly for sex as part of Islamic State’s slave trade.

-She eventually escaped captivity with the help of a Sunni Muslim family in Mosul, the group’s de facto capital in Iraq, and became an advocate for the rights of her community around the world.
+She eventually escaped captivity with the help of a Sunni Muslim family in Mosul, the de facto IS capital in Iraq, and became an advocate for the rights of her community around the world.

 In 2017, Murad published a memoir of her ordeal, “The Last Girl”.
-In it, she recounted in harrowing detail her months in captivity, her escape and her journey to activism.
+She recounted in harrowing detail her months in captivity, her escape and her journey to activism.

 “At some point, there was rape and nothing else.
 This becomes your normal day,” she wrote.